phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 TODO
 ```

-Instead of reimplementing the `test_runner`, we use the `test_runner` function of the library.
+Instead of reimplementing the test runner, we use the `test_runner` function of the library.
 We deliberatly don't call the `run` function from `_start` to let the tests run in a minimal boot environment.
 This way, we can test that certain features don't depend on initialization code that we will add to our `run` function in future posts.

 For example, we can test that `println` works right after boot without needing any initialization: